JuliaDynamics/DiscreteEvents.jl/docs/src/approach.md

 ## Process based modeling

-Here we combine it all in a simple process of `take!`-`delay!`-`put!` running in a loop.
-This is much like in the activity based scheme.
-But implementation is simpler because processes can wait or delay and are suspended and reactivated by Julia's scheduler according to background events.
-We don't need to handle events explicitly here and we don't need a server type since each process contains its own data:
+Here we combine it all in a simple function of **take!**-**delay!**-**put!**, like in the activity based example, but running in a loop of a process.
+Processes can wait or delay and are suspended and reactivated by Julia's scheduler according to background events.
+There is no need to handle events explicitly and no need for a server type since a process keeps its own data:

 ```julia
 reset!(𝐶)